-Equinix has APIs (Application Programming Interfaces) with Amazon AWS Direct Connect and Microsoft Azure ExpressRoute.
+Equinix has APIs (Application Programming Interfaces) with AWS Direct Connect and Microsoft Azure ExpressRoute Oracle and OCI Fast Connect.
 When the customer creates a connection on the Equinix Cloud Exchange Portal, the complete process is automated until the provisioning of the connection.
 However, this is not the case with other Cloud Service Providers (CSPs).

 When selecting a CSP other than AWS and Azure, a standard template appears that is similar to the one we saw earlier for AWS and Azure.
 There will be slight differences in every template based on the terminology, customization and options these CSPs use.